Dip98/Dip98/README.md

-I'm a young coder that loves to make games.
-I mostly code in HTML and JS, occasionally python.
+I'm a young coder that loves to make games!
+Working on a Sci-fi first person shooter in Unity right now.
-Most of my projects are on Khan Academy, where my username is ▪︎Dipper98▪︎.